kigster/warp-dir/README.md

 That's basically it!

+### Config File (aka.
+Warp Points Database)

 All of the mappings are stored in the `~/.warprc` file, where the warp point name is followed by a colon, and the path it maps to.
 So it's trivial to do a global search/replace on that file in your favorite editor, if, for example, a commond top level folder had changed.

+The format of the file was left identical to that of the `ZSH` version of `wd` so that one could switch back and force between the two versions of `wd` and still be able to use their collection of warp points.

+See?
+I think we thought of everything :)

 Happy warping!